 Fellows will have the opportunity to work serve low-income and under-served communities in West Virginia.
 Fellows will engage in a variety of areas, including consumer rights, immigration, bankruptcy, health care, education, employment, access to benefits, and/or prisoners’ rights.
 Fellows will also participate in client interviews and legal proceedings, conduct research, engage in policy advocacy, receive regular mentorship, engage in hands-on training, and build connections within the community.

 The Clifford-Cleckley Fellowship will be awarded to two students from high school, college and graduate programs who are Black, Indigenous, or other people of color.
 Applicants should be self-directed, energetic, possess a desire to advance social justice, and have an ability to work in an environment that respects everyone in our community.
 Applicants’ life experiences and academic excellence should support their desire to work towards social change.

 Each recipient will receive $5,000 for a summer fellowship that will be located in Morgantown or Charleston, West Virginia; during the pandemic, remote work may be required.
 The application deadline is March 15, 2023.

 Application Instructions: Applicants will be evaluated on the above criteria, including their life experiences, commitment to social justice, and academic achievement.
+The deadline to apply is March 15, 2023.
 To apply for the Fellowship, please send a cover letter indicating your interest in the position, including your qualifications and life experiences that make you a good candidate with the subject line “Clifford-Cleckley Fellowship Application” to: